 - Promote civic engagement and leadership in communities of color.

-- Protect and restore the region’s waterways and promote equitable access (access defined as racially inclusive).
+- Protect and restore the region’s waterways.

 - Strengthen individual environmental organizations and support a more racially inclusive and collaborative environmental community.